demidenko/olymp-cpp-lib/strings/README.md

 if(s1 == s2) // equality in O(1)
 if(s1 < s2) // operator< in O(log(Length))
 lcp(s1, s2) // longest common prefix in O(log(Length))

-hashed h = s1 + s2; // concatenation of spans is hashed
 ```